 Enhancement of life and learning

-MIT is constructing a new undergraduate residence hall on Vassar Street that will open up the West Campus and provide students with a central residential location.
+MIT's new undergraduate residence hall on Vassar Street opens up the West Campus and provides students with a central residential location.

 Themes and priorities

-As part of its mission to enhance the student experience, MIT is constructing a new undergraduate residence hall on the site of the West Garage parking facility (W45).
+As part of its mission to enhance the student experience, MIT constructed a new undergraduate residence hall on the site of the West Garage parking facility (W45).
 As noted by Chancellor Cynthia Barnhart, a central goal for this residence is to “further unlock the potential of the Vassar corridor” and place more students close to the heart of campus.

 The residence hall’s design (influenced by the Architectural Principles Document developed by a team of MIT students, faculty heads of house, and staff) includes rooms arranged in “clusters” of 35-38 students in a mix of singles and doubles with shared community spaces such as lounges and study rooms.
 Throughout the building, stairways have been located and designed to encourage communication and travel between the clusters.
 Residents also enjoy larger shared community spaces such as study lounges, music rooms, a private courtyard, and other flexible spaces.
 A dining facility on the first floor, open to the community, includes a kitchen area where students have the opportunity to cook for themselves.
 The project adds 450 new dormitory beds and was completed in Fall 2020.

-Outside the building, a tree-filled entry courtyard and a plaza area will provide green space, inviting benches, and gathering opportunities.
+Outside the building, a tree-filled entry courtyard and a plaza area provide green space, inviting benches, and gathering opportunities.

 In addition to enhancing the student life experience at MIT, the new residence provides MIT with flexibility and capacity as it continues with its comprehensive renewal of campus housing.

 School or Unit

 - 450 new dormitory beds, 12 apartments for graduate resident tutors, 4 apartments for staff (Head of House, Associate Head of House, Visiting Scholar, and Area Director)

 - Rooms arranged in clusters of 35-38 students with one graduate resident tutor in a mix of rooms that include singles, doubles, and shared community spaces

 - Stairways located to facilitate interaction among room clusters